Here we shall examine medical ethics both in clinical practice and ethics in medical research.

 - Site Index

 If you wish to go directly to any section, click on the title in blue.
+The cost of treatments is discussed in the chapter Basic Maths in Medical Research and Decision Making.

 Ethics reflects morality and standards in society.
 This changes over time.
 New medical advances can produce new ethical conundrums.
 Advance directives or living wills are now enshrined in law.
 Consent is not a simple matter, nor are life and death decisions.
 The age of consent can also be a grey area.
 Both animals in research and humans in research will be discussed as well as the special issues of research in children.